gurung-p/Coffee-Bean-Excel-Data-Analysis-Project/README.md

 A significant fluctuation in total sales can be observed over the years.
 While there was growth between 2019 to 2021, there is a notable decline registered in 2022 as the business year remains in progress.
 - **2019 - 2020**: Sales declined slightly to $11,985, despite a rise in profits due to lower cost in 2020.
 - **2021**: A promising rebound in sales to $13,814 reflects a growing demand.
-- **2022**: A notable decline in total sales to $7,068, indicating on going year for the business.
+- **2022**: A notable decline in total sales to $7,068, indicating business year in progress.

 ![Image Alt](images/total-sales-over-time.png)